The Northern Thailand Moto Loop: What No Tour Operator Will Tell You

 Hill tribe villages near Mae Hong Son.
 You can't just show up — you need a local connection, and most tour operators don't have one or don't bother.
 We've been going to the same village for two years.
 It's not a tourist attraction.
 It's where people live.

 The "wrong" season.
 The smoky season (February–April) gets bad press because of reduced visibility.
 That's real.
 It's also when the roads are completely dry, accommodation is easy to find, and you'll share the route with fewer people.
 We've done it both ways.
+September (monsoon) means rain every afternoon — the roads are fine, the views are dramatic, and you'll be wet.

 Group Size Matters More Than You Think